Kelly Townsend: Opposition toward Rusty Bowers

-Ballot Drop Box Monitoring and Voter Intimidation Allegations
+Ballot drop box monitoring and voter intimidation allegations

 Townsend drew national attention in 2022 for her comments encouraging citizens to monitor outdoor ballot drop-boxes, which led to allegations of voter intimidation and subsequent federal court challenges.

-In May 2022, following a presentation by the election-integrity group True the Vote, Townsend encouraged citizens to stake out ballot drop-boxes.
+In May 2022, following a presentation by the election denial group True the Vote, Townsend encouraged citizens to stake out ballot drop-boxes.
 Speaking at a legislative hearing, she stated, "I have been so pleased to hear of all of you vigilantes out there that want to camp out at these drop boxes, right?
 So do it."

 Her remarks prompted concerns of potential voter intimidation.
 Election officials reported voters being photographed, filmed, and in some cases followed by vehicles after depositing ballots.
 At least six complaints of possible voter intimidation around drop-boxes were referred to law enforcement by Arizona Secretary of State Katie Hobbs.

 A federal lawsuit was filed in October 2022 seeking to block such monitoring.
 U.S. District Judge Michael Liburdi declined to issue an injunction, ruling that the activity did not meet the legal threshold for voter intimidation and was protected by the First Amendment.
 Days later, however, the same court issued a temporary restraining order in a related case, barring members of Clean Elections USA and associated groups from photographing, filming, or following voters within 75 feet of a ballot drop-box or its entrance.

-History of Child Welfare System Activism and Judiciary Conflict
+Child welfare system activism and judicial conflict

 In 2015, Townsend led a group of parents aggrieved by the child welfare system which they allege wrongfully removed their children from the home.
 In 2017, Townsend sponsored a bill to prohibit child welfare workers from lying in hearings or withholding exculpatory evidence.
 Townsend spoke out defending anti-vax parents whose child with a fever was removed based on allegations of medical neglect.

 In 2019, Judge Timothy Ryan ordered Townsend removed from his court as she publicly criticized the Court's decision regarding a child welfare case and rules surrounding the confidentiality of CPS hearings designed to protect the child.
 While challenging the Judge's decision to remove her, Townsend insisted Judge Ryan put in writing why he was ordering her removal from his courtroom and he informed her he would note it in the record.
 After being removed for violating the courts order not to discuss confidential hearings with the press, Townsend spoke out publicly against Judge Ryan, accusing him publicly of targeting her.

-School Related Activism
+School related activism

 In 2018, Townsend supported protesters at a rally outside a school for a student who stated he was bullied for wearing Trump attire.
 The following year, she sponsored legislation to stop what she described as potential political influence efforts in the classroom.

 In early 2022, she sponsored a bill defunding the Arizona School Boards Association, alleging the association engages in partisan lobbying and did not renounce its National Association when it took sides in political debate.